Kong/docs.konghq.com/app/_hub/kong-inc/tls-metadata-headers/index.md

 desc: Proxies TLS Client Certificate Metadata to upstream Services via HTTP Headers
 description: |
-  Used in conjunction with any plugin which requests a client certificate such as the MTLS Authentication or TLS Handshake Modifier plugins.

   If the plugin detects a client certificate in a request, it retrieves the TLS Metadata, such as the URL Encoded Client Certificate and proxies this metadata via HTTP Headers.
 This is useful when an upstream service performs some validation for the proxied TLS client certificate.
+Note the plugin does not perform any validation on the client certificate,

+  Used in conjunction with any plugin which requests a client certificate such as the MTLS Authentication or TLS Handshake Modifier plugins.

 enterprise: true
 plus: true